 Course Name: Advanced Placement Biology

 Course Number: 341

 Duration: 2 Terms (Offered Terms 3 & 4)

 Grade: 11-12

-Prerequisites: Grade of 'B' or better in Biology and Physical Science; Chemistry
+Prerequisites: Grade of 'B' or better in Biology and Physical Science; Chemistry suggested Note: Students may earn college credit for this course.

-Note: None

 Advanced Placement Biology provides an in-depth study of the rigorous components of the life sciences and emphasizes traditional and current biology concepts.
 This course is equivalent to a college-level introductory biology course and provides a strong preparation for post-high school science.
 This lab-based course may include the dissection of preserved specimens.
 AP Biology students should possess strong writing, reading, and analytical skills.
 Completion of this course will prepare students to take the Advanced Placement Biology exam.
+Juniors and seniors also have the opportunity to earn college credit through Nebraska Wesleyan University.